bakks/virginian/README.md

 timing results should only be reported from release settings.
 The compilation mode is set in `src/Makefile`.

+If any of the tests fail, there was a problem.
+I've attempted to verify all the functionality I've written, and all tests pass for me, but CUDA still has some problems that result in non-deterministic behavior.
+The first thing to try is a hard reset of your machine, as GPU devices can sometimes enter a state where kernel launches or even simple memory writes fail randomly until the device is reset.

 ### Requirements

 The requirements for compilation are as follows: